ipfs/go-ds-s3/README.md

 ```

 If the access and secret key are blank they will be loaded from the usual ~/.aws/.

 The key transform allows you to specify how data is stored behind S3 keys.
-It must be one of the available methods: `default`, `suffix`, or `next-to-last/2`.
+It must be one of the available methods:

+`default`
+- No sharding.

+`suffix`
+- Shards by storing block data at a key with a `data` suffix.
+E.g. `CIQJ7IHPGOFUJT5UMXIW6CUDSNH6AVKMEOXI3UM3VLYJRZUISUMGCXQ/data`

+`next-to-last/2`
+- Shards by storing block data based on the second to last 2 characters of its key.
+E.g. `CX/CIQJ7IHPGOFUJT5UMXIW6CUDSNH6AVKMEOXI3UM3VLYJRZUISUMGCXQ`

 If you are on another S3 compatible provider, e.g. Linode, then your config should be:

 ```json